dr-store/dr-moneywash/README.md

 Preview - https://streamable.com/qeizk1

-This is my First Script so please tell me if you have see any issues or improvements that i can do.
+This is my first script, so let me know if you find any issues or improvements I can make.

 Oficial DR-Store Discord - https://discord.gg/XwMnwWdkbj